OctopusDeploy/docs/docs/infrastructure/azure/service-fabric-cluster-targets/index.md

 ## Requirements

 :::hint
-This new target type was introduced in `2018.5`.
+This new target type was introduced in **Octopus 2018.5**.
 You can read more about all the new PaaS targets [in our blog](https://octopusdeploy.com/blog/paas-targets).
 :::

 :::hint